Front-Control Dishwashers

 There’s more engineering and manufacturing expense involved in integrating controls into the top of the door, so prices for top-control dishwashers tend to be higher than their front-control counterparts.

-Does it Matter Where a Dishwasher's Controls Are?
+Does It Matter Where a Dishwasher's Controls Are?